What you need to know about emotions now

 The turning point in the movie is (ironically) indicated by catharsis.
 Riley’s emotions conclude that Joy does not characterise her identity.
 It is the interaction between all biochemical mechanisms and emotions that define Riley.
 In the end, Riley’s emotions compromise and ensure smooth biochemical processing.
 That stabilises Riley’s emotional well-being and of course –we’re still watching a Pixar movie– a happily ever after.

 But hold on.
 Is this a direct indication of the absence of free will and authentic identity?
 Are we, just like Riley, nothing but a product of interactions between biochemical processes in our brain?
-Is our behaviour controlled by our emotions pressing the buttons?
+Is our behavior controlled by our emotions pressing the buttons?

 How Emotions are Made